 In order to do this, he assembled a massive army and navy and set out to conquer Greece.

-Ultimately, it was decided that they would fight, and so the Greeks gathered their own armies and navies and prepared for war.
+Ultimately, it was decided that they would defend their homelands, and so the Greeks gathered their own armies and navies and prepared for war.

-In 480 BC, the Persian army, led by Xerxes, clashed with the Greeks at Thermopylae.
+In 480 BC, the Persian army, led by Xerxes, had their first clash with the Greeks at Thermopylae.

-The Greeks, led by the Spartan king Leonidas, fought bravely but were outnumbered and outmatched by the Persians.
+Led by the Spartan king Leonidas, the Greeks fought bravely but were outnumbered and outmatched by the Persians.

-The Persians eventually won the battle, and Leonidas was killed.
+As a result, the Persians won the battle, and Leonidas was killed.
 The Greeks retreated and regrouped on the island of Salamis.

-The Greek fleet, under the command of the Spartan general, Eurybiades, met the Persian navy in the straits off the coast of Salamis.
+The Greek fleet, under the command of the Spartan general, Eurybiades, met the Persian navy in battle in the straits off the coast of Salamis.

-The Persian navy was much larger than the Greek one, but the Greeks lured the Persian ships into narrow waters where they could not use their numbers to their advantage.
+In this conflict, the Persian navy was much larger than the Greek one, but the Greeks were able to lure the Persian ships into narrow waters where they could not use their numbers to their advantage.

 In the ensuing battle, the Greeks destroyed much of the Persian fleet and Xerxes fled back to Asia.